-Presbyterian Church of Congo (CPC) – a church of 2.5 million members actively involved in evangelism, education, health care, women’s ministries and community development.
+Presbyterian Church of Congo (CPC) – A church of 2.5 million members actively involved in evangelism, education, healthcare, women’s ministries and community development.

 A vast country with immense economic resources, the DRC has a long history of exploitation, corruption, and conflict.
 Between 1998 and 2003, the country was at the center of “Africa’s world war”, a five-year conflict that claimed up to six million lives.
-Despite a peace deal, 2 million Congolese remain internally displaced, child soldiering continues and those living in eastern remain under threat from militias and the army.
+Despite a peace deal, 2 million Congolese remain internally displaced, child soldiering continues and those living in the eastern region remain under threat from militias and the army.

 - Ranked 186 out of 187 countries based on overlapping deprivations in health, education and living conditions

 - Known as Lost Generation, 7.3 million Congolese children (1/3 of the population aged 5-17) did not attend school past decade due to work, fighting or displacement.
 3.4 million of these were girls.